pavelraiden/noktvrn_ai_artist/README.md

     *   **Integration:** `ProductionService` output (processed audio) is not yet fully integrated into the final video/release chain.
     *   Video Editing / Trend Analysis services need deeper integration.
     *   Comprehensive unit/integration tests for new services are needed.
 *   **Next Steps:** Commit documentation updates.
-Perform full end-to-end validation of the enhanced pipeline (using mocks where necessary).
-Prepare production readiness report.
+Perform full end-to-end validation of the enh (Content truncated due to size limit.
+Use line ranges to read in chunks)

-For a detailed history, see `docs/development/dev_diary.md`.
+**Note on Archived/Missing Modules (as of 2025-05-10):**

+During a recent integrity check, it was noted that the `evolution_engine/` directory, a previously flagged sensitive module, is currently not present in the `feature/fix-artist-creator` branch.
+This module's functionality related to artist evolution is considered archived or has been superseded by other components (e.g., `services/artist_lifecycle_manager.py`).
+Other legacy documentation files (`self_learning_systems.md`, `self_reflection_system.md`, `artist_builder_documentation.md`, `artist_evolution_log.md`) have been moved to `docs/development/legacy/` to preserve historical context without cluttering the main development documentation.